 gbar backup -t <backup_tag>

-store_local is true, the folder is a local folder on every node in a cluster, to avoid massive data moving across nodes in a cluster.
-If
+true, the folder is a local folder on every node in a cluster, to avoid massive data moving across nodes in a cluster.

-store_s3 is true, every node will upload data located on the node to the s3 repository.
+true, every node will upload data located on the node to the s3 repository.
 Therefore, every node in a cluster needs access to Amazon S3.
-If IAM policy is used for authentication, every node in the cluster needs to be attached with the IAM policy.
+If IAM policy is used for authentication, every node in the cluster needs to be given access under the IAM policy.

 This command lists all generated backup files in the storage place configured by the user.
-For each file, it shows the file’s full tag, file’s size in human readable format, and its creation time.
+For each file, it shows the file’s full tag, its size in human-readable format, and its creation time.

 gbar restore <archive_name>